-(COMMUNITY SOCIAL SERVICES OF GREATER VANCOUVER)
+(COMMUNITY SOCIAL SERVICES)

-CUPE Local 1936 acknowledges that those who identify as women, members of colour, Indigenous members, members with disabilities and members from the LGBTQIA2+ communities all experience systemic racism, sexism and/or discrimination in our communities, our workplaces and even within our union.
+CUPE Local 1936 acknowledges that those who identify as women, members of colour, Indigenous members, members with disabilities and members from the 2SLGBTQIA+ communities all experience systemic racism, sexism and/or discrimination in our communities, our workplaces and even within our union.
 CUPE Local 1936 is committed to doing everything in our power to help eradicate racism, sexism and discrimination and is also committed to supporting members when they endure such treatment in the workplace and in our union.
 CUPE Local 1936 has Zero Tolerance for expressions of racism, sexism and/or discrimination and endeavours to create a union local free of discriminatory practices and treatment.